davide-castro20/FEUP-LBAW-Wiki/er.md

 ![Sitemap](./images/sitemap.png)
 Figure 2: Sitemap.

-### 3. Storyboards
+### 3. Wireflows

-> Storyboards for the main use cases of the system.
+> Single image containing wireflows for the main use cases of the system.
 > Do not include trivial use cases.
+Link to the InVision project.

 ### 4. Interfaces